shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. "Profile Pics/Emma/emma1.webp"

-`participant_pic`
-    The file path to the image that should be used on the timeline screen to indicate that the character was present in a chatroom.

-    e.g. "Profile Pics/em_chat.webp"

 `heart_color`
     A string containing hex colour code of the heart icon that appears when awarding the player a heart point for this character.
 It is not case-sensitive.